litentry/litentry-parachain/tee-worker/identity/client-sdk/packages/client-sdk/docs/modules/request.md

 blake2_256(<enclaveNonce> + <primaryAccount> + <identityToLink>)
 ```

-The output is a hex string.
-For Bitcoin `identity`, the hex's prefix `0x` is removed.
+When `options.prettify` is set to true, the challenge code will be prefixed
+with `Token: ` for utf-8 signatures support.
+Otherwise, it will be returned as a hex string.

+`options.prettify` feature is web3-specific.
+Ignored for web2.

 #### Parameters